Assault and Battery With a Dangerous Weapon

 Shooting with intent to kill is another type of assault and battery.
 The difference is a person’s deadly intent when committing the act, as opposed to an intent to injure.
 Oklahoma law calls shooting with intent to kill assault and battery with a deadly weapon.

 Shooting with intent to kill is defined under Oklahoma law as the intentional and wrongful shooting of another with any kind of firearm, with the intent to kill that person.
 This can include an unborn child.
 The crime has deadly consequences and as such, is chargeable as a felony punishable by life in prison.
 Okla.
 Stat. tit.
 21 § 652

 Oklahoma Drive-By Shooting Law

 Assault and battery can occur in various ways and under various circumstances in Oklahoma.
-Assault and battery with a deadly weapon or other any means that is likely to kill another, including an unborn child can be charged as felonies A&B with a deadly weapon is punishable by up to life in prison.
-Okla. stat. tit.
-21 § 652.
+Assault and battery with a deadly weapon or other any means that is likely to kill another, including an unborn child, can be charged as felony A&B with a deadly weapon is punishable by up to life in prison.

 Assault and battery with a dangerous weapon or with a deadly weapon can mean years of prison time.
-Statutes can be complex in this area of the law and as such, you will want the services of an experienced Tulsa, Oklahoma criminal attorney when you are charged with assault and battery of any sort.
+Statutes can be complex in this area of the law.
+Thus, you will want the services of an experienced Tulsa, Oklahoma criminal attorney when you are charged with assault and battery of any sort.

-To set up a free initital consultation, contact the Wirth Law Office Tulsa lawyers at (918) 879-1681 or submit the question form at the top right of this page.
+To set up a free initial consultation, call 918-879-1681 or submit the question form at the top right of this page.